OAuth

 Setting up an OAuth app in GitHub

-You’ll then see a screen where you can view the client ID and generate a client secret.
-Copy these values and store them in a safe place.
+After you register, you’ll see a screen where you can view the client ID and generate a client secret.
+Store these values in a safe place.
+You’ll use them to create a GitHubAppClient object in FastHTML.

 client = GitHubAppClient(